ghani35/Experimantal-Robotic-Project2/README.md

 ![image](https://user-images.githubusercontent.com/91313196/201306579-1b867e35-9d8b-467a-963b-1c0c09856d1a.png)
 # Outline

 1. Introduction
+2. Demo
-2. Desrciption of software architecture
+3. Desrciption of software architecture
    * Component diagram
    * state diagram
-3. Instalation and running procedures
+4. Instalation and running procedures
-4. A small video showing the relevent parts of the running code
+5. A small video showing the relevent parts of the running code
-5. Working hypothesis and environment
+6. Working hypothesis and environment
    * System's features
    * System's limitations
    * Possible technical improvements
-6. Doxygen documentation
+7. Doxygen documentation
-7. Authors and Teachers contact
+8. Authors and Teachers contact
 # 1. Introduction
 This github repository shows how to creat a robot model and spawn it in a given environment such that it can navigate and do patroling task.
 To achieve these behavior this steps are nedded
    1. Creat a robot model such that the robot can: